 Purdue Online Writing Lab, Frequently Asked Questions Regarding Plagiarism: https://owl.purdue.edu/owl/avoiding_plagiarism/plagiarism_faq.html

-Generative Artificial Intelligence Policy

-TBD

 Student Parent Policy

-Babies and children are welcome in the classroom whenever necessary.
 If you experience an unforeseen disruption in childcare and need to bring a child with you to section, you do not need to ask me in advance.
 If you do need to bring a child to section, please excuse yourself if your child requires special attention in a way that is disrupting the learning of the class.
 All students are expected to be respectful of their fellow students, and to help create an environment hospitable to parents in the classroom.

 Disability Accommodations

-If you have a disability of any kind and you need accommodations for or alternatives to lectures, assignments, or exams, please contact me privately to discuss reasonable accommodations for your access needs.
-It is also important that you contact the Disabled Students Program (DSP) to arrange for accommodations through them.
+If you need accommodations for lectures, assignments, or exams, please let me and Professor Kutz know how we can meet your needs, even if you have not yet been able to secure an official accommodation letter through the Disabled Students Program (DSP).
 Please see the “Campus Resources” section of this syllabus for their contact information and for other important student offices.

 Mandatory Reporting

-I believe strongly in your right to discuss experiences of harassment or assault confidentially but, as a GSI, I am a mandatory reporter for Title IX.
+I believe strongly in your right to live and learn in an environment free of sexual harassment and violence, and I will be glad to discuss any concerns that you have as discreetly as possible.
+However, you should know that, as an instructor, I am a mandatory reporter for Title IX.
 If you come to me regarding an incident of harassment or assault, I will be required by law to report that incident to the Title IX office.
 If you need to speak to someone confidentially, you may contact one of the following:

 The Confidential Care Advocate